MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Switch-Process.md

 Some native Unix commands shell out to run something (like ssh) and use the `bash` built-in command `exec` to spawn a new process that replaces the current one.
 By default, `exec` is not a valid command in PowerShell.
-This is affecting some known scripts like `copy-ssh-id` or some subcommands of AzCLI.
+This is affecting some known scripts like `copy-ssh-id` and some subcommands of AzCLI.

 The `PSExec` experimental feature adds a new `Switch-Process` cmdlet aliased to `exec`.
 The cmdlet